How to read your eyeglasses prescription

 Your eyeglass prescription is yours to keep

-Making sense of your eye prescription chart
+Making sense of your eye prescription

 OD vs. OS: One for each eye

-Eye doctors use the abbreviations “OD” and “OS” to denote your right and left eyes.
+Eye doctors use the abbreviations “OD” and “OS” to denote your right and left eyes:

 The information for your right eye (OD) always comes before the information for your left eye (OS).
 Eye doctors write prescriptions this way because, when they face you, they see your right eye on their left (first) and your left eye on their right (second).